Analysis | Why Trump can’t win

 Or believe Republican strategist Karl Rove, who worked on Trump’s campaign in an advisory role and addressed the subject for the Wall Street Journal.

-“[T]he president’s efforts are unlikely to move a single state from Mr. Biden’s column,” Rove wrote E Thursday, “and certainly they’re not enough to change the final outcome.”
+“[T]he president’s efforts are unlikely to move a single state from Mr. Biden’s column,” Rove wrote on Thursday, “and certainly they’re not enough to change the final outcome.”

 That’s an important distinction: Even if a recount allowed Trump to overcome a deficit of more than 10,000 votes — an utterly unprecedented occurrence — it would have to happen in multiple states.
 People get hit by lightning.
 People do not get hit by lightning three times by the same storm.